deltachat/deltachat-pages/en/help.md

   Chat; they do not offer receiving mails via IMAP.
 - In any case you can use Delta Chat to send Messages to people who use Protonmail, Tutanota, or Criptext.
 Those messages will not be End-to-End encrypted, though.
-The End-to-End encryption those providers offer is only working inside their platforms, and not compatible with Autocrypt, the standard Delta Chat uses.
+The End-to-End encryption those providers offer is not compatible with [Autocrypt](https://autocrypt.org/), the standard Delta Chat uses.
 - Delta Chat can e2e-encrypt through any e-mail provider with any [Autocrypt-enabled e-mail app](https://autocrypt.org/dev-status.html).